wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 ### III: Server setup

-1. Setup the pronlex server
+1. Setup the pronlex server:

-   `pronlex$ bash scripts/setup.sh <APPDIR>`
+   `pronlex$ bash scripts/setup.sh -a <application folder> -e <db engine> -l <db location>*`
    Example:
+   `pronlex$ bash scritps/setup.sh -a ~/wikispeech/sqlite -e sqlite`
+   Usage info:
-   `pronlex$ bash scritps/setup.sh ~/wikispeech`
+   `pronlex$ bash scritps/setup.sh -h`

-   Sets up the pronlex server and a set of test data in the folder specified by `<APPDIR>`.
+   Sets up the pronlex server using the specified database engine and specified location, and a set of test data.
+The db location folder is not required for sqlite (if it's not specified, the application folder will be used for db location).

 2. Import lexicon data (optional)

-   `pronlex$ bash scripts/import.sh <LEXDATA-GIT> <APPDIR>`
+   `pronlex$ bash scripts/import.sh -a <application folder> -e <db engine> -l <db location>* -f <lexdata git> `
    Example:
-   `pronlex$ bash scripts/import.sh ~/git_repos/lexdata ~/wikispeech`
+   `pronlex$ bash scripts/import.sh -a ~/wikispeech/sqlite -e sqlite -f ~/git_repos/lexdata`

    Imports lexicon databases (sql dumps) for Swedish, Norwegian, US English, and a small set of test data for Arabic from the [lexdata repository](https://github.com/stts-se/lexdata).
-If the `<LEXDATA-GIT>` folder exists on disk, lexicon resources will be read from this folder.
+If the `<lexdata git>` folder exists on disk, lexicon resources will be read from this folder.
 If it doesn't exist, the lexicon data will be downloaded from github.
+The db location folder is not required for sqlite (if it's not specified, the application folder will be used for db location).

    If you want to import other lexicon data, or just a subset of the data above, you can use one of the following methods:

    * Import lexicon files using the lexserver web API (http://localhost:8787/admin/lex_import_page if you have a running lexicon server on localhost)
-   * Import lexicon files from the command line using this import script: https://github.com/stts-se/pronlex/tree/master/cmd/lexio/importLex.
+   * Import lexicon files from the command line: https://github.com/stts-se/pronlex/tree/master/cmd/lexio/importLex.
-   * Import database sql dumps files from the command line using this import script: https://github.com/stts-se/pronlex/tree/master/cmd/lexio/importSql.
+   * Import database sql dumps files from the command line: https://github.com/stts-se/pronlex/tree/master/cmd/lexio/importSql.

 You can create your own lexicon files, or you can use existing data in the [lexdata repository](https://github.com/stts-se/lexdata).
 The lexicon file format is described here: https://godoc.org/github.com/stts-se/pronlex/line.